EtnMn/etnmn.github.io/front/src/content/posts/entity-framework-core-tools.md

 dotnet tool update --global dotnet-ef
 ```

-Before you can use the tools on a specific project, you'll need to add the Microsoft.EntityFrameworkCore.Design package to it:
+Before you can use the tools on a specific project, you'll need to add the <mark>Microsoft.EntityFrameworkCore.Design</mark> package to it:

 ```shell
 dotnet add package Microsoft.EntityFrameworkCore.Design